dropbox/dropbox-sdk-js/CONTRIBUTING.md

-# Contributing to Dropbox API JavaScript Client
+# Contributing to Dropbox JavaScript SDK

 ## How to contribute